HIGH-GRADE NI-CU-PT-PD-ZN-CR-AU-V-TI DISCOVERIES IN THE "RING OF FIRE"

 Vice President, Projects

-Mark Baker is a Professional Engineer with more than 30 years of experience in mining and consulting engineering.
-He has held technical and management roles with responsibilities for developing and delivering projects and managing project teams.
-Mr. Baker spent 12 years at ICI Explosives where his roles included leading plant design in the Americas and Europe and serving as Engineering Manager for Canadian operations.
-His consulting work has included projects for major nickel mining companies.
-In addition he served as a Vice President for both Seneca Engineering and Virtual Engineers, and was a Business Development Manager at WorleyParsons, Minerals and Metals.
-Mr. Baker has both Bachelor and Master’s Degrees in Applied Science from Queen’s University.
+Mark Baker is a Professional Engineer with over 35 years of experience in mining and consulting engineering.
+He has had technical and management roles in developing and delivering projects and managing project teams, including projects for major nickel mining companies.
+Mr. Baker joined Noront in 2010 to lead project teams for nickel and chromite mines and a ferrochrome smelter.
+Before this, he was a Vice President for both Seneca Engineering and Virtual Engineers, and Business Development Manager at WorleyParsons Canada, Minerals and Metals.
+He spent 12 years at ICI Explosives where his roles included leading plant design in the Americas and Europe and serving as Engineering Manager for Canadian operations.
+Mr. Baker has both Bachelor and Master’s Degrees in Mining Engineering from Queen’s University.

 Vice President, Government Affairs

-A former Chief of the Missanabie Cree and President of the Prospectors & Developers Association of Canada (2012-14), Glenn Nolan has spent his career involved in the areas of resource development, aboriginal affairs and government issues.
-Mr. Nolan is committed to continuing the creation of greater dialogue between communities and the mineral industry.
-He was elected as Chief of the Missanabie Cree First Nation in 2001 and served for three consecutive terms, ending in August 2010.
-Mr. Nolan is a past President of the Prospectors and Developers Association of Canada and was the first Aboriginal President in the organization’s history.
+Glenn Nolan has spent his career involved in the areas of resource development, indigenous relations and government issues.
+Early in his mining career, Mr. Nolan understood the importance of working closely and directly with indigenous communities.
+He is committed to continuing the creation of greater partnership development between communities and the mineral industry.
+In 2001, Mr. Nolan changed his focus and was elected Chief of the Missanabie Cree First Nation and served for three consecutive terms, ending in August 2010.
+He is a past President of the Prospectors and Developers Association of Canada and was the first Indigenous President in the organization’s history.
 He is a graduate of Sault College.